Web security is the rage these days because of multiple hacking incidents that make the news.

 By March 8, Apache released patches to overcome the problem.
 But it takes a long time between publishing a patch and companies to take action.

-Equifax was one among the companies that got hacked.
+Equifax was one of the companies that got hacked.

 Equifax said in a statement that on Sep.
 7 2017, hackers stole personal information on 143 million customers.